Agriculture

 Soil Moisture 0-120 cm (PDF 2 MB)

-Soil Moisture 0-120 cm shows a regional representation of soil moisture conditions for the top 120 cm on May 5, 2024, relative to field capacity.
-The majority of the province is showing optimal to very wet conditions to the 120 cm depth.
+Soil Moisture 0-120 cm shows a regional representation of soil moisture conditions for the top 120 cm on July 14, 2024, relative to field capacity.
+The majority of the province is showing wet conditions at the 0 - 120 cm depth.

 Growing Degree Days